GluuFederation/docs-ce-prod/docs/source/authn-guide/sms-otp-smpp.md

 1. A **login** page that is displayed for all SMS OTP authentications.
 ![sms](../img/user-authn/sms.png)

-The designs are being rendered from the [Twilio SMS xhtml page](https://github.com/GluuFederation/oxAuth/blob/master/Server/src/main/webapp/auth/otp_sms/otp_sms.xhtml).
+The designs are being rendered from the [SMS xhtml page](https://github.com/GluuFederation/oxAuth/blob/master/Server/src/main/webapp/auth/otp_sms/otp_sms.xhtml).
 To customize the look and feel of the pages, follow the [customization guide](../operation/custom-design.md).

 ## Using SMS OTP